concourse/time-resource/README.md

   **Note: You cannot use `cron` together with `interval`, `start`, `stop`, or `days`.
 Use either the cron-based or interval-based configuration.**

+* `location`: *Optional.
+Default `UTC`.* When used with `cron`, the cron schedule is evaluated in this timezone.
+  See interval-based configuration above for format details.

 ### Common Configuration Options